-If the price you pay for car insurance goes up every year, or even every six months, you are not alone.
+If the price you pay for car insurance goes up every year, or even every six months, you’re not alone.
 Even when you haven’t made any claims or logged any traffic violations, there’s a good likelihood that you are seeing at least a slight increase each year.
-Of course, even seemingly small changes in some of your individual risk factors (i.e., you started driving a different make or model car) can potentially result in a higher premium.
-But, as you might have guessed, it’s not always your individual behavior that triggers an increase in premium.
+So why do car insurance premiums go up every year?

-Let’s start with some of the more obvious reasons why your individual rate (premium) may have increased over the years.
-These reasons may include having filed a new claim or having had a traffic violation added to your driving history, adding or changing a vehicle, adding or changing a driver and increasing the amount of your coverage.
-Of course, if you have multiple drivers on your policy, the possible reasons for annual increases multiply.
+Let’s look at reasons why your car insurance premium may increase over the years.
+These may include having filed a new claim or having had a traffic violation added to your driving history, adding or changing a vehicle, adding or changing a driver and increasing the amount of your coverage.
+Of course, if you have multiple drivers on your policy, the potential for annual increases multiplies.

 Rate Level Changes

-To make sure you aren’t paying too much, you should know your coverage and discounts to ensure you are getting the best price for the coverage you need.
+Get to understand your coverage and discounts to ensure you are getting the best price for the assurance you need.